 If you are looking for an explainer on S3 redirection rules, you are going to have a tough time finding a good one.
-Available on redirection rules is available from all over the place, no one source (including Amazon) is even close to complete, and then outcomes don’t always match exceptions.
+While information on redirection rules is available from all over, no one source (including Amazon) is even close to complete, and then outcomes don’t always match exceptions.
 Welcome to cloud confusion.

-So you have a blog that you no longer use but you don’t want to disable it.
-Instead, you want to turn it into a static website, hosted on AWS S3, that is nearly free to run and will never require an update or any upkeep.
-Easy enough with the aforementioned guide, right?
+By means of example: Let’s say you have a blog that you no longer use but you don’t want to shut it down.
+Instead, you want to turn it into a static website, hosted on AWS S3, that is nearly free to run and will never require an update, security patch, or upkeep.
+Easy enough with the aforementioned S3 hosting guide, right?
 You can even rebuild the directory structure in S3 so that some old articles will still work (like

 MySite.com/2017/12/article.html), using S3 folders.

-Rebuilding the directory is great for some hit articles, but what if you want to redirect all your old images to the home page or 301 all the articles from 2014 (
+Rebuilding the directory is great for a few top articles, but what if you want to redirect all your old images to the home page or 301 all the articles from 2014 (

 MySite.com/2014/*)?
 You need a some kind of routing rule… possibly a conditional Redirection Rule.

 Time for some good news/bad news.
 The good?
 S3 is very good a redirecting URLs.
 The bad?
 S3 is so good that there are multiple overlapping options and you have to figure them out and keep track of what you have in place.
 The official guide is here, if you want a reference point.

 In S3 > [your site’s bucket] > Permissions there is a set of options for Static Website Hosting.
 It looks like this:

 Here you can choose to redirect an entire bucket to another URL — this is the most simple form of S3 redirection.
 It’s normally used to redirect an empty bucket, say www.mySite.com, to the functioning one at mySite.com.
 This way you can have a site with a working www subdomain without actually maintaining that bucket.